TrackerLounge/DojoJoe/README.md

 # Tools
 * hack saw
 * measuring tape
-* coordless drill and drill bits
+* coordless drill and 5/16 in. drill bits
 * scissors
 * electrical tape to hold elastic cord while fusing
 * ligher to fuse the ends of ropes to prevent fraying
 * magic markert to mark parts
 * vice or clamp to hold parts while sawing (if available)
 * metal file or sandpaper to debur/sand ends of pvc
-* flathead screw driver to ream out dill hole burs
+* flathead screw driver to ream out dill hole burs and force elastic thru drilled holes.

 # Construction Materials